 4. Make room for your creativity

-Hectic times does are not known to account for our most creative moments.
-Neither does the home environment that we’re in, with the same four walls and routines.
+Hectic times are not known to account for our most creative moments.
+Neither does our home environment, with the same four walls and routines.
 Setting aside 15 minutes a day for this might sound as losing 15 minutes to your actual tasks, but you’re most likely to benefit from this in a way that it gives you more productivity afterwards.
 During your day, make room to scribble ideas, draw something of your choice or look up short videos on YouTube.
 Solve a newspaper quiz or dance to a song you like.
 Sounds banal, but can potentially boost the rest of your day to come up with new ideas and alternative solutions your team will love.

 5. Consider doing an online course

 Sad fact, but many are laid off these days.
 Others keep their jobs, but are forced to think in new directions to keep up with the 2021´s best practices.
 You might excel in a certain area, and this is the time to not necessarily go deeper into that, but rather look into a different, complimentary path.
 In times when you least expect it, these new skills or type of knowledge come in handy.
 It will make you an even more attractive employee too, as versatility goes hand in hand with a world that keeps on changing, regardless of this pandemic.